Showing 1–12 of 77 results

-NEW PAKENHAM STORE NOW OPEN - FREE SHIPPING ON ORDERS OVER $100
+happy horsey new year - FREE SHIPPING ON ORDERS OVER $150

 Horseshoes are designed to protect a horse's hooves from wear and tear by providing a buffer between the hoof and the ground.
 Horseshoes are generally attached to the palmar surface (ground side) of the horse's hooves with metal nails driven through the insensitive hoof wall.
 While the nailing process might sound painful, the horse isn't able to feel it.